New York's 86th State Assembly district

 New York's 86th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Yudelka Tapia since 2021.

 Geography

+2020s

+District 86 is located in The Bronx, centered around University Heights and Fordham, with portions of Morris Heights, Mount Eden, Kingsbridge and Tremont.

+The district is overlapped by New York's 13th and 15th congressional districts, as well as the 31st, 32nd and 33rd districts of the New York State Senate and the 14th, 15th and 16th districts of the New York City Council.

+2010s

 District 86 is located in The Bronx, comprising University Heights, Morris Heights, Mount Eden, Kingsbridge, Tremont and Fordham.